mlcommons/training/reinforcement/README.md

 # MLPerf project
 ## Minigo on pytorch

-*By Yingbo Zang and Elizaveta Svitanko*
+*By Yingbo Zhang and Elizaveta Svitanko*

 **Cisco AI group, Spring 2018**